InfoDeskMe/Infopanel/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/InfoDeskMe)

 ## About
 This Infopanel works on localhost:80 and shows such Information like Image, Title, Description and QR-Code that you can edit via the built-in edting tool (GUI).
-More over, you can upload your own images or link them from the Internet.
+Moreover, you can upload your own images or link them from the Internet.
 The GUI generates the QR-Code with link automatically.
 The Infopanel GUI has a very simple role concept.
 As Admin, you can add some Editors so that they can sign in too.
 The editor role can only change / edit the information and has no access to the basic settings.
 The infopanel and its GUI are open source.

 ## Screenshots
 ![Infopanel](https://i.postimg.cc/GLSsC8kn/2021-10-31-13-16-10.png)